doingandlearning/graphcore-python/GoingDeeper/Slides/03-async/slides.md

 - The event loop manages task execution on a thread

 The event loop can optimize I/O
-- If a function is waiting on I/O…
+- If a function is waiting on I/O
-- The event loop pauses the function and runs another one instead…
+- The event loop pauses the function and runs another one instead
 - When the first function completes I/O, it is resumed

 The event loop can also optimize CPU-intensive functions